 Complete traceability, from the sea to the table

 To ensure the optimum traceability of fish products, all required legal information for the Skipjack and Rock Lobster are provided on each package.
 This process is immediately carried out after the fish are caught and deep-frozen on board SAPMER’s vessels.
-In a bid to provide to the consumer a complete information and ensure food safety, the date, place, fishing gear, vessel, description, size, registration number, use-by date and lot number all appear on the packaging.
+In a bid to provide to the consumer a complete information and ensure food safety, the date, place, fishing gear, vessel, description, size, registration number, date of minimum durability and lot number all appear on the packaging.

 Tuna traceability: a long-lasting commitment